thalient-ai/zotero-scripts/README.md

 ## Error Handling

 The script includes error handling to ensure a smooth user experience.
 If an error occurs during the update process, an alert will be displayed with the error message.
 Ensure that the items you want to edit are correctly selected, and follow the prompts carefully.

+### Potential Error Messages and Solutions:

+- **"No matches found.
+Please try again."**: This occurs if your field selection doesn't match any available fields.
+Try typing a different field name.
+- **"Input canceled.
+Please start over."**: This indicates that the input was canceled.
+Restart the process and carefully follow the prompts.
+- **"No items found with the specified search term."**: No items matched your search criteria.
+Verify your search term and try again.
+- **"No items selected."**: Ensure you have selected the items you wish to edit before running the script.
+- **"No collection selected."**: Make sure you have an active collection selected in Zotero if you choose to edit items in the active collection.
+- **"No saved search selected."**: Ensure you have an active saved search selected in Zotero if you choose to edit items in a saved search.

 ## Other Considerations